On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Introduction

+\rone{Empirical fits give, for example, $\langle p_w^{+2}\rangle = 2.42\ln\delta^+ - 8.96$ for boundary-layer data \citep{schlatter_assessment_2010} and $\langle p_w^{+2}\rangle = 2.24\ln\delta^+ - 9.18$ for channel-flow data \citep{lee_direct_2015}.} \rtwo{We stress that equation~\eqref{eq:pressure_variance_law} is adopted here as a working asymptotic hypothesis, motivated by the currently available wall-pressure data, rather than as an uncontested starting point.
+More broadly, the existence and universality of logarithmic overlap laws for fluctuation statistics in wall turbulence remain debated, and alternative bounded or quarter-power forms have been proposed from both asymptotic and symmetry-based perspectives \citep{chen_reynolds_2023,oberlack_turbulence_2022,hoyas2022wall}.
+In particular, \citet{chen_reynolds_2023} argue for a bounded outer form for several wall-bounded fluctuation quantities, including the root-mean-square pressure, while \citet{nagib_utilizing_2024} revisit the logarithmic-versus-quarter-power interpretation for normal stresses using indicator functions applied to computational data.
+The present paper does not attempt to resolve that broader debate.
+Instead, conditional on the empirical wall-pressure form in equation~\eqref{eq:pressure_variance_law}, we ask what Poisson-source mechanisms would be consistent with such behaviour and what that implies for the coefficients $B_\mathcal{L}$ and $A_\mathcal{Q}$.}

-In this paper, we link equation~\eqref{eq:pressure_variance_law} to the processes governing the behaviour of the Poisson sources themselves.
-Using channel DNS at $\delta^+\approx 550$, we show that the elliptical attenuation of the Green's function maps contributions from the source at $yk \approx O(1)$.
+In this paper, we \rone{provide evidence to support the} link \rone{between} equation~\eqref{eq:pressure_variance_law} \rone{and} the processes governing the behaviour of the Poisson sources themselves.
+Using channel DNS at $\delta^+\approx 550$, we show that the elliptic attenuation of the Green's function maps contributions from the source at $yk \approx O(1)$.
 The root mean square (r.m.s.) of the source terms shows that the linear source peaks in the buffer layer, while the nonlinear source is made up of a balance of strain and enstrophy peaking in the inertial layer.
 Next, we show that the linear source--to leading order--is tied to the near-wall cycle and asymptotes with $\delta^+$ to an $O(1)$ offset to the logarithmic $\langle p_w^{+2}\rangle$ growth, arising as $B_\mathcal{L}$ in equation~\eqref{eq:pressure_variance_law}.
-Finally, we show that inertial layer fissures act as compact carriers of the nonlinear source that contributes to $A_\mathcal{Q}$.
-This connection of the nonlinear source to inertial layer processes, and thus statistics, provides the mechanistic link between the nonlinear source and the $\ln\delta^+$ growth of $\langle p_w^{+2}\rangle$.
+Finally, we show that inertial layer fissures act as compact carriers of the nonlinear source that contributes to $A_\mathcal{Q}\ln \delta^+$.
+This connection of the nonlinear source to inertial layer processes, and thus statistics, provides a mechanistic link between the nonlinear source and the $\ln\delta^+$ growth of $\langle p_w^{+2}\rangle$. \ra{Because the detailed source decomposition is available only at $\delta^+\approx 550$, these proposed $\delta^+$ trends are necessarily inferential: they combine the single-Reynolds-number DNS with prior high-Reynolds-number evidence and scaling arguments, and therefore should be read as hypotheses about the asymptotic regime rather than as a direct verification of generality.
+Nevertheless, we regard this case as adequate for mechanistic illustration, the viscous contribution is already subdominant, and the source-localisation and wall-mapping mechanisms are directly visible in the decomposed fields.} Finally, we use our simplifying assumptions to predict $A_\mathcal{Q}\approx 2$, in good agreement with previous empirical observations.